eldad87/go-boilerplate/README.md

 ```

 #### Dependencies
+The project depndencies are donloaded by defult when using docker-compose.
-Download project's dependencies and sync with the host's /vendor folder:
+To download the dependencies and mount them the `/vendor` folder:
 ```bash
 make vendors
 ```